atrep123/dmx-512-controller/PRD.md

   - Dialog for fixture setup and scene naming
   - Button variants for actions (primary for scenes, secondary for settings)
   - Badge components for DMX address display and connection status
-  - ScrollArea for long fixture lists
+  - ScrollArea for long fixture lists and block library
   - Input/Label for DMX values and names
   - Switch for toggling effects and auto-connect
   - Select for protocol and fixture type selection
+  - Visual block programming interface with three-panel layout (library, program, editor)

 - **Customizations**:
   - Custom vertical fader component styled like professional lighting console